-- A. Standards for safeguarding and child protection policies in Masorti communities page 1 - B. Child protection policy and procedures for Noam (Masorti Youth) programmes - page 5 - C. Vulnerable adult safeguarding policy and procedures page 10 - D. Actions taken in response to the report of the Independent Inquiry into Child Sexual Abuse - page 19
+- A. Standards for safeguarding and child protection policies in Masorti communities - B. Child protection policy and procedures for Noam (Masorti Youth) programmes - C. Adult at risk safeguarding policy and procedures - D. Actions taken in response to the report of the Independent Inquiry into Child Sexual Abuse